goodwin72/TALink-SchoolProject/readme.txt

-Test!

-patrick was here

-So was Michael

-_____

-You are in the MASTER branch.
+You are in the iteration-3 branch.
 Make sure to checkout to the correct iteration branch before making changes!